Improving multiple-try Metropolis with local balancing: Performance during the convergence phase

 \section{Performance during the convergence phase}

-In this section, we evaluate the performance during the convergence phase of MTM with the different weight functions.
-We achieve this by analysing the acceptance probabilities in the tails in \autoref{sec:tails} and by empirically measuring the convergence time of adaptively tuned MTM in \autoref{sec:conv_numerics}.
+In this section, we evaluate the performance during the convergence phase\footnote{By convergence phase, often called \emph{burn-in} in the MCMC literature, we mean the iterations until the Markov chain simulated by MTM is close in distribution to $\pi$.} of MTM with the different weight functions.
+We do this by analysing the acceptance probabilities in the tails in \autoref{sec:tails} and by empirically measuring the convergence time of adaptively tuned MTM in \autoref{sec:conv_numerics}.
 The adaptive tuning aims to represent how one would use and tune MTM in practice.
 As mentioned previously, the acceptance probabilities are near-zero in the tails with GB MTM, unless the step size $\sigma$ is made extremely small, which causes convergence issues in either case.
 Our analysis shows that these convergence issues do not arise with LB MTM.
 Also, numerical results show that MTM with the Barker weight function has higher acceptance probabilities than that with $g(x) = \sqrt{x}$.
 This advantage has been observed in other contexts \citep{zanella2019informed, livingstone2019robustness}, and is attributed to the boundedness of the function $g(x) = x /(1 + x)$.
 In the MTM context, it yields more stability in the approximation of the ideal scheme.
 Even though the unboundedness of $g(x) = \sqrt{x}$ yields less stability, it leads to more persistent movement from the tails to the high-probability region, which is shown in \autoref{sec:conv_numerics} to provide better convergence performance.